Students receive award from prominent New Mexico firm to attend health law conference

 May 1, 2018 - Liliana Benitez De Luna (Class of ’18)

 Prominent New Mexico-based law firm Montgomery & Andrews builds stepping stones for University of New Mexico School of Law students through a generous award.
 The Montgomery & Andrews Health Law (MAHL) Award provides selected UNM law students with the opportunity to attend the American Bar Association’s (ABA) Health Law Section's Emerging Issues in Healthcare Law conference on February 21-24.
 This year, the conference was held in Scottsdale, Arizona.
-The conference presented UNM School of Law students Lenaya Montoya (Class of ’18), Joshua Hasyniec (Class of ’19), and Paul Martello (Class of ’20) with the opportunity to interact with health law professionals from across the country.
+The conference presented UNM School of Law students Lenaya Montoya (Class of ’18), and Joshua Hasyniec (Class of ’19) with the opportunity to interact with health law professionals from across the country.

 “This [award] is a way to spread the word about health law and the great practice that it is.
 It is a way to give law students who are contemplating health law an opportunity to see what this career is like and to meet the people in this field,” stated David Johnson of the Montgomery & Andrews firm.
 “We hope that attending this conference inspires students to stay in New Mexico and perhaps practice health law in New Mexico.”

 The Montgomery & Andrews Health Law Award enabled UNM Law students to further their future careers.
 The award accomplished this by providing funding for conference registration fees, airfare, hotel, meals, and transportation.
 Students and Montgomery & Andrews attorneys attended the three-day event and took advantage of CLE sessions on health law topics and many networking opportunities.